-Program activity for years two and three will focus on creating a network of mental health care providers who agree to care for SAMHD clients.
-Funds from the Hogg Foundation for year 2 and 3 (\$30,650.00 and \$31,670.00) will support the cost of two graduate counseling student interns from Our Lady of the Lake University (OLLU), as per the grant proposal submitted in 2002.
-These students will provide mental health counseling for women with positive depression screens but do not have funds to pay for those services.
+Program activity for year three focuses on strengthening a network of mental health care providers that agree to accept SAMHD clients.
+Funds from the Hogg Foundation for year three in the amount of \$31,670.00, along with the transfer of carry-over funds of approximately \$2,665.00, will renew support for the project.
+Included in this funding is support for an agreement not to exceed \$28,500.00 for the cost of two graduate counseling student interns from Our Lady of the Lake University (OLLU), as required per the grant.
+These students provide mental health counseling for women with positive depression screens but who lack funds to pay for those services.